 Thanks to a special arrangement with Dover, I am also able to host a free PDF copy, which can be found here.
 This version is free to view and download for personal use only.
 Not for re-distribution, re-sale or use in derivative works. © Emily Riehl 2016.
+But readers are encouraged to print and bind their own copies (thanks to Riley Zeigler for sharing this photo of her beautiful work):

 A discussion of the writing process and brief description of the contents can be found on the n-Category Café.